lloydnoone/football-management-sim-client/README.md

 view profile

-add type to player search
+add connections in seed file
-add sex to player search
+connections

-transfer route is duplicating players in destination club search func tool tip class
+transfer route is duplicating players in destination club - how to delete reference on the other side? search func tool tip class